argoproj/argo-workflows/docs/argo-server.md

 ### API Authentication Rate Limiting

-Argo Server does not perform authenticatinon directly.
+Argo Server does not perform authentication directly.
 It delegates this to either the Kubernetes API Server (when `--auth-mode=client`) and the OAuth provider (when `--auth-mode=sso`).
 In each case, it is recommended that the delegate implements any authentication rate limiting you need.

 ### IP Address Logging